 Fast and Easy Pancakes

 Pancakes are our favorite Saturday morning family breakfast.
-Most weekday mornings I am working for VIPKid, so my children have learned to make their own breakfast.
-However, on Saturdays, we eat breakfast together as a family and listen to Saturday morning children’s programming on VCY America.
-Grandma’s Oatmeal Pancakes with a side of bacon and a glass of orange juice is our favorite breakfast.
+You can easily teach your children how to make these pancakes.
+Grandma’s Oatmeal Pancakes with a side of bacon or sausage links and a glass of orange juice is our favorite breakfast.
 Sometimes, if we are really hungry or we know that we will be working outside all morning, I make scrambled eggs too.

 BE SURE TO PIN FOR LATER